 Table of Contents

-This tender and juicy roasted duck recipe will make your guests happy and have them coming back for more!
-The goal for this recipe isn’t crispy skin; it is to make the most tender meat possible.
-With plenty of wintery herbs like cinnamon and star anise, this roast duck is an excellent option for a special holiday treat.
+This roasted duck recipe is the key to making your guests happy and having them return for more!
+While the goal here isn’t crispy skin, it’s all about achieving the most tender and succulent meat possible.
+Enriched with a blend of wintery herbs like cinnamon and star anise, this roast duck is ideal for a memorable holiday treat.
+This classic dish t is best served with a bowl of homemade mashed potatoes, stuffing, or polenta.

-I must admit, only men in my family cooked ducks.
-They are the duck hunters.
-The first time I bought a duck from the market was for this recipe because our hunting season doesn’t start until December.
-Just in time for Christmas!
-With this straightforward recipe, you will have a delicious, tender duck for the holidays in no time.
+Traditionally, the men in my family handled ducks, being the duck hunters.
+However, the first time I ventured into buying a duck from the market was for this very recipe, as our hunting season doesn’t commence until December—just in time for Christmas!
+With this straightforward recipe, you’ll master the art of creating a delicious and tender duck for the holidays in no time.

 How To Prepare a Whole Duck?